aws/s2n-quic/netbench/README.md

 }
 ```

 This scenario generates a json file of instructions.
 These instructions are protocol and language independent, which means they can easily be executed by a ["netbench driver"](./netbench-driver/), written in any language or runtime.

+### netbench-driver
+Netbench drivers are responsible for executing netbench scenarios.
+Each transport protocol has a `client` and `server` implementation.
+Each of these implementations is a self-container binary that consumes a `scenario.json` file.
 Implemented drivers include:

 * `TCP`
 * [`native-tls`](https://crates.io/crates/native-tls)